 Barbers Point Beach Park

 This beach park is in the industrial area known as Campbell Industrial Park.
 This is a hidden gem amongst a lot of scrap yards and industrial businesses.
-The park is located next to Germaine’s Luau and is walking distance to the Barber’s Point Lighthouse.
+The park is located next to Germaine’s Luau and is walking distance to the Barber’s Point Lighthouse which is accessible only during low tide.
 This beach is normally is used by fisherman and is normally not crowded.
-The bathrooms and showers are not operational.
+Please note there can be smells from the industrial park.
+Also, the bathrooms and showers are not operational.

 https://youtu.be/zGCNVJIhed0 https://youtu.be/sf_3KFCPKfU https://youtu.be/8fCQoCajPUU